codacy/codacy-mcp-server/README.md

 Make sure you have Agent mode enabled: [vscode://settings/chat.agent.enabled](vscode://settings/chat.agent.enabled)

-### Node (when using NVM)
+### Node Troubleshooting

-When using NVM with Claude Desktop, NPX won't work.
+When using NVM with Claude Desktop, NPX may not work.
 You should first install the MCP Server globally, and then use Node directly:

 ```bash
 npm install -g @codacy/codacy-mcp